rsnyderaustin/pet_adoption_and_us_economy/README.md

 ### Development Notes
 DynamoDB Pricing: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ItemSizeCalculations.Reads

+Read and write units are rounded up to 4 KB increments per item.
+Thus, storing individual numbers for each day of the month like I was previously planning is extremely inefficient.
+Instead, items should be stored by month, with an attribute storing the entire month's data as a JSON.

 Using AWS Parameter Store for AWS and API keys
     Add Parameter Store and Secrets Manager Lambda Extension after Lambda program is completed https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html